Pluripotency of wandering dynamics: Introduction

-In closing this section, we provide an outline of this paper.
-One of the main results, Theorem \ref{p-lemma}, does not depend on the other remaining parts of the paper, thus the reader can read Section \ref{S_Pf_Pl} without referring results given in the latter sections.
-On the other hand, the proof of Theorem \ref{mainthm} in Section \ref{prThmB} requires some lemmas and propositions in Sections \ref{S_WBH} through \ref{S_CWD} which are all shown by geometrical arguments.
-Moreover we give the proof of Theorem \ref{thm_new} based on arguments in the proofs of Theorems \ref{p-lemma} and \ref{mainthm} in the first half of Section \ref{S_Proof_thms}.
-Finally, we show Theorem \ref{DrcHst} by combinatorial descriptions of statistical behaviors in the second half of Section \ref{S_Proof_thms}.
+We now give an outline of the paper.
+Theorem \ref{p-lemma} is independent of the remaining main results, and hence Section \ref{S_Pf_Pl}, which contains its proof, can be read without referring to the later sections.
+The proof of Theorem \ref{mainthm}, given in Section \ref{prThmB}, uses several lemmas and propositions from Sections \ref{S_WBH} through \ref{S_CWD}; these are proved by geometric arguments.
+In the first half of Section \ref{S_Proof_thms}, we prove Theorem \ref{thm_new} by combining ideas from the proofs of Theorems \ref{p-lemma} and \ref{mainthm}.
+In the second half of Section \ref{S_Proof_thms}, we prove Theorem \ref{DrcHst} using combinatorial descriptions of statistical behavior.

-As a compass for reading this paper, the table of contents is provided at the beginning of the paper, and each subsection first gives a brief explanation of what is discussed there.
-Moreover, Appendix \ref{Ap_curvature} contains indispensable but somewhat technical discussions of differential geometry.
-Finally, Index is installed at the end of this paper for the reader's convenience.
+As a guide to the reader, a table of contents is provided at the beginning of the paper, and each subsection begins with a brief explanation of its contents.
+Appendix \ref{Ap_curvature} contains indispensable, though somewhat technical, differential-geometric estimates.
+An index is included at the end of the paper for the reader's convenience.